NNNILabs/NNNILabs.github.io/_posts/2024-09-29-A-Problem-From-CS-Class.md

 # A Problem from CS Class

 <span id="dropcap">I</span>t's not every day that a problem, especially what could be considered a 'pure math' or 'pure theory' one, fascinates me.
 In fact, it's been at least a good five years since I was in such a situation.
-The last I remember was in class 10 (late 2017) - I came up with the concept of co-primes independently, and believed that they should be called *'relative primes'* instead, since that made a lot more sense to me.
+The last I remember was in class 10 (late 2017) - I came up with the concept of co-primes independently, and believed that they should be called *relative primes* instead, since that made a lot more sense to me.

 So when the following problem was written down on the whiteboard towards the end of the Informatik (roughly translated, computer science) lecture, I was immediately interested.